-3. Add a tagged:binding element as a child of the new binding element to identify this as a tagged binding and set the element's attributes to properly configure the binding.
-4. For each operation defined in the bound interface, add a WSDL operation element to hold the binding information for the operation's messages.
-5. For each operation added to the binding, add a tagged:operation child element to the operation element.
-6. For each operation added to the binding, add the input, output, and fault children elements to represent the messages used by the operation.
-These elements correspond to the messages defined in the interface definition of the logical operation.
-7. For each input, output, and fault element in the binding, add a tagged:body child element to define how the message parts are mapped into the concrete tagged data payload.
-Namespace the use line e IONA extensions used to describe tagged data bindings are defined in namespace http://schemas.iona.com/bindings/tagged.
-Artix tools the prefix tagged to represent the tagged data extensions.
-Add the following to the definitions element of your contract: tagged:binding - rged:binding specifies that the binding is for tagged data format ssages.
-Its ten attributes are explained in Table 7 on page 80.
+- 1. Add the proper namespace reference to the definition element of your contract.
+See Namespace. - 2.
+Add a WSDL binding element to your contract to hold the tagged binding, give the binding a unique name, and specify the interface that represents the interface being bound. - Add a tagged:binding element as a child of the new binding element to identify this as a tagged binding and set the element's attributes to properly configure the binding. - 4.
+For each operation defined in the bound interface, add a WSDL operation element to hold the binding information for the operation's messages. - 5.
+For each operation added to the binding, add a tagged:operation child element to the operation element. - 6.
+For each operation added to the binding, add the input, output, and fault children elements to represent the messages used by the operation. - These elements correspond to the messages defined in the interface definition of the logical operation. - 7.
+For each input, output, and fault element in the binding, add a tagged:body child element to define how the message parts are mapped into the concrete tagged data payload.

+The extensions used to describe tagged data bindings are defined in the namespace http://schemas.iona.com/bindings/tagged.
+Artix tools use the prefix tagged to represent the tagged data extensions.
+Add the following line to the definitions element of your contract: